saiyam1814/DevOpsRoadmap2022/Sadab-Halim/10-02-22/AWS_Cloud.md

 - Less verbose you could end up with misconfiguration
 - ```
 - Does more than Declarative
-- Uses programming languages eg. Python Rubym JavaScript
+- Uses programming languages eg. Python, Ruby & JavaScript.

 ## CloudFormation
 AWS CloudFormation allows you to write Infrastructure as Code (IaC) as either a JSON or YAML file.